ben9543/foodtruck-web/README.md

 ## Things to do

 - [] Google Map
-  - How to regulate other location on the map
+  - [] How to regulate other location on the map
+  - [] Fastest way from point to point
 - [] Separate authentication from Foodtruck owner and normal users
   - [] Authentication page design
 - [] Update all Foodtruck owners' location in realtime if they are online